silv3rr/docker-glftpd/docs/Build.md

 To update glftpd when there's a new glftpd version out (come December), change `GLFTPD_URL` and `GLFTPD_SHA` in docker-build.sh and rerun script.

-For all available build args, see comments inside [/docker-build.sh](/docker-build.sh).
+For defaults, current and all available build args: see settings/comments in [docker-build.sh](/docker-build.sh) and [docs/Variables.md](docs/Variables.md).